+Internationalize your degree by taking an economics course abroad.
 Studying abroad is a unique and life changing academic opportunity, in which students engage in experiential and intercultural learning.
-The Economics Department has created several opportunities for students to learn abroad through an economic lens.
-Every fall semester, students can take Principles of Macroeconomics as part of the St. Thomas CORE Semester in Rome.
-We also offer economics courses in Australia, Botswana, and China during the January terms.
+The Department of Economics has created opportunities for students to study abroad through an economic lens.
+Students may take this course, ECON 346, more than once provided the specific country/region is not duplicated.
+We offer J-Term and Spring Semester economics courses in Australia, Botswana, China, and Northern Ireland.

 For more information on study abroad programs and how to apply contact the University of St. Thomas International Education website for Study Abroad.